ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 Similarly, I calculated calories out by consulting caloric burn rates for various exercises based on my weight at the time.
 It is also important to note that this does *not* include calories burned at rest.
 That is, I recorded calories burned from intentional physical activities only.

-I calculated weight using an electronic weighing scale I have at home.
+I calculated weight using an electronic weighing scale I have at home and tried to make the measurement around the same time each day.